Join together in celebratory community to remember our wholeness and to amplify our sacred work in these times of great change.

 - Boulder JCC – 6007 Oreg Ave, Boulder, CO (on the corner of Arapahoe and Cherryvale Ave)

-Please sign both of the waivers below in order to be admitted into all of the locations:
+New Dancers: Save time upon arrival ~ sign both of the waivers ahead of time in order to be admitted into all of the locations:

 Movement Mass Guidelines